Japanese stories, poetry

 The atomic bomb never defined Nagasaki

 This poem doesn’t need explanation, at least if you have visited Hiroshima and Nagasaki.
-Outside Japan you likely only know these names because of the atomic bomb.
+Outside Japan you may only know these names because of the atomic bomb.
 This single reductive moment does not define Nagasaki, nor Hiroshima.

 Nagasaki is not the bomb